wilorios/microservice-template-go2/README.md

 # microservice-template-go2

-go project template for microservice architecture structure.
+go project template for microservice architecture structure ussing Gin-Gonic and Gorm (postgresql database).

 # Description
 This project is a set of ideas for implementing a microservice template with Go, I'll to ilustrate some Microservice patterns like: